How To Build Shadow Box Fence (Installation Guide Included)

 Now, we are at the last step of how to build shadow box fence step.
 In this step, you will have to repeat steps 5 and 6.
 Further, check that every fence panel is leveled and that every subsequent fence panel is at level with the previous one by matching the rails’ end and then setting the level straddling the two rails where they meet.

 We hope that with this, you have understood how to build shadow box fence.
+You also have certain readymade options online but you might not get your customized size.
+Here, check them out.

 Advantages of The Shadow Box